The Lake Washington Story...

 17 years ago, during the permiting process, my husband and I had to fight hook, tooth and nail to keep three mature trees on our property.
 (The City's policy was to force property owners to cut down trees prior to construction because trees present a danger to new and existing structures).
 Today, the three block area behind my home is almost bare, thanks to the City's policy.
 The only trees that remain standing are those that are growing on undeveloped lots or alleys.

 In addition to draconian land clearing requirements, the City sold the majority of "street easements" that abutted the lake to developers so they could build homes.
 The sales resulted in the elimination of precious "green space" that provided some measure of natural stormwater runoff absorption at the base of a number of city streets.
+Today, many of those homes have sand bags in front of them to prevent flooding during storm events.
+Obviously, it's not a good idea to build a home at the bottom of a steep road.
+I have observed sheets of water plumeting down Silver Beach Avenue and Academy during major rain storms.

 Point and non-point pollution in the watershed is and continues to be a government-caused problem.
 The City and County planning departments zoned the watershed to allow construction of residential homes without providing adequate sewer and stormwater managment facilities to protect our drinking water.
 The majority of lots in Silver Beach are small - (50 by 120 feet in my neighborhood).
+The lots were short-platted long before my husband and I purchased our property in 1987.

 Washington's Municipalities and Counties have known about phosphorus and other sources of pollution for decades.
 As noted above, King County acknowledged and began addressing phosphorus loading back in the mid 1950's.
 Responsibility for planning and zoning falls squarely on the shoulders of cities and counties, not individual homeowners.